jakegiltsoff/sassline/README.md

 ## Root font-size = ½ line-height?

 Sassline is based on setting the root font-size as half the line-height of the paragraph text.
 The height of the baseline grid is then effectively set at 2rem.
-The typographic styling included sets all elements to the baseline and is context aware, i.e. if there is a h2 followed by an h3 suitable spacing is applied.
+The typographic styling included sets all elements to the baseline and is context aware, i.e. if there is a h2 followed by a h3 suitable spacing is applied.
 The spacing is set between elements with the Gestalt law of proximity (elements closer together are visually grouped).

 ## Why?